vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Redis

+[Redis](https://redis.io) is an open-source, in-memory data structure store that is used as a database, cache, and message broker.
+In Mastodon, Redis is used for various purposes to improve the performance, scalability, and reliability of the platform.

+Here are some ways Redis is used in Mastodon:

+- Caching: Mastodon uses Redis to cache frequently accessed data and computed results.
+This helps reduce the load on the main PostgreSQL database and improve the overall performance of the platform.
+For example, Mastodon may cache user profiles, timelines, or hashtag search results in Redis.
+- Background job management: Mastodon uses Sidekiq for background job processing.
+Sidekiq, in turn, relies on Redis as its backend to store job data, manage job queues, and handle job execution state.
+Redis provides fast and efficient storage for this purpose, ensuring that background jobs are processed quickly and reliably.
+- Rate limiting: Mastodon uses Redis to implement rate limiting for API requests and certain user actions.
+By storing counters and timestamps in Redis, Mastodon can efficiently track and enforce rate limits without impacting the performance of the main database.
+- Pub/Sub messaging: Redis provides a Publish/Subscribe (Pub/Sub) messaging system that Mastodon uses for inter-process communication between various components of the platform.
+This can be used for tasks like distributing notifications, updating timelines, or coordinating background tasks.
+- Real-time updates: Mastodon uses Redis to facilitate real-time updates for features like live streaming of new toots in the public timeline or notifications for user mentions and interactions.
+Redis enables fast and efficient communication between Mastodon processes to keep user interfaces up to date with the latest data.
+- Session management: Mastodon may use Redis to store user session data, such as authentication tokens or user preferences, providing fast and efficient access to this data.

-We use the Digital Ocean managed database service, this delivers a highly available database backend.
+We use the Digital Ocean managed Redis database service, this delivers a highly available database backend.

-There is one active Redis database instance (it doesn't have a fun name) with 1 vCPU and 2GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+There are two active Redis database instances, the first is our primary Redis instances with 1 vCPU and 2GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+The second is dedicated to caching of user timelines and other data, named [Saavik](https://memory-alpha.fandom.com/wiki/Saavik).
+It's configured with 1 vCPU and 1 GB of memory.
+In both cases we use Redis 7.x.

 #### Code Modifications